-If you're syncing from an iPhoto or Aperture album, use these steps to find the iPod Photo Cache folder in the default iPhoto Library or Aperture Library location:
+If you're syncing from an iPhoto or Aperture library, use these steps to find the iPod Photo Cache folder in the default iPhoto Library or Aperture Library location:

-- Once there, open the Pictures folder and locate the iPhoto Library file.
+- Open the Pictures folder and locate the iPhoto Library file.
 (For Aperture, this is called Aperture Library.)
-If you have moved your iPhoto Library or Aperture Library to a different location, go to that location in Finder first.

-- Control-click the iPhoto Library or Aperture Library file and choose Show Package Contents from the shortcut menu.
+- Control-click iPhoto Library or Aperture Library and choose Show Package Contents.

 - Close the Finder window.

 The iPod Photo Cache will be in your Catalogs folder.
 The location of your Catalogs folder will vary depending on which version of Adobe Photoshop Album 2.0 or later or Adobe Photoshop Elements 3.0 or later you're using.
 The default location is in this Adobe article in the "Catalog differences between versions" section.

 From a Folder on Mac OS X, Windows XP, Windows Vista, Windows 7, or Windows 8

 The iPod Photo Cache will be in the folder you selected to sync with.